 the information gathered in the measurements referred to in point (a) shall be used to regularly review the appropriateness and effectiveness of the risk management measures and operational conditions and to take actions, as appropriate, to further reduce workers' exposure to 1,2-dichloroethane.
 This information shall also be used to review the effectiveness of the leak detection and repair programme referred to in (b), in particular concerning workers contributing scenarios 2 and 3;

-the results of the measurements referred to in point (a), as well as the outcome and conclusions of the review and any action taken in accordance with point (d), shall be documented, submitted upon request to the competent authority of the Member State where the authorised use take place and included in the review report referred to in Article 61(1) of Regulation (EC) No 1907/2006.
+the results of the measurements referred to in point (a), as well as the outcome and conclusions of the leak detection and repair programme in accordance with point (b), the investigations how to enhance the risk management measures in accordance with point (c), the review and any action taken in accordance with point (d), shall be documented, submitted upon request to the competent authority of the Member State where the authorised use take place and included in the review report referred to in Article 61(1) of Regulation (EC) No 1907/2006.

 Article 5